mrdatawolf/SharpGather/README.md

 # SharpGather [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-C# client for Phase 1 - is a client application that lets you play the game just like you would on the web.
+C# client for Phase 1 - a client application that lets you play the game just like you would on the web.

 ##Quick Start (for local development and testing)
 1. You need a development environment like visual studio.